What Are Mesothelioma Chemotherapy Medications?

 - Finding ways to overcome drug resistance by testing combinations of drugs

-- Improving doses and schedules
+- Improving drug doses and schedules

-- Nanotechnology to deliver chemotherapy
+- Using nanotechnology to deliver chemotherapy